 What is Lumbar Spinal Stenosis

-Spinal Stenosis is the result of an abnormal narrowing in the spinal canal.
+Spinal Stenosis is the result of an abnormal narrowing of the spinal canal.
 The canal is formed by the openings of bones stacked on top of each other.
 When there is limited space for the spinal cord and nerves, compression or squeezing occurs, which is as painful as it sounds.

 Spinal Stenosis Symptoms